We use cookies to improve your online experiences. To learn more and choose your cookies options, please refer to our cookie policy.

 The culmination of their efforts was marked by a selection process conducted by ATMEC, which chose the most promising reef design.
 The winning team, consisting of Minon, Maynie, Anella, Tigger, Benny, Kiki, and Lavinio, celebrated a moment of pride and accomplishment as their model was chosen for deployment.
 At the end of March 2024, their meticulously crafted model was successfully deployed to the ocean floor in Rayong, marking a significant milestone in both their educational journey and the ongoing efforts for marine restoration in Thailand.

-I have taken part in the STEAM Artificial Reef Project and it was an amazing experience.
-To help corals and marine life was my main drive for the effort I put into this project.
-When I heard about this project, I was so happy to create my own design.
-As I learnt about climate change and coral bleaching throughout my years of education, I am finally able to help by planning and designing an artificial reef for broken and bleached corals.
-My design included triangular structures, space for marine life, using prefabricated concrete blocks, aerodynamics and portability.
-And because of all these things, my design has been chosen to be built and placed below the sea surface at Rayong, by ATMEC, Thai Ocean Academy and STA’s Scuba Team.
-I also got to go witness with my own eyes, the deployment trip and was so happy to see the design I made being placed.
-The ATMEC and Thai Ocean Academy team was spectacular and I feel so honoured to be able to work with such an amazing team.
+“We have taken part in the STEAM Artificial Reef Project and it was an amazing experience.
+To help corals and marine life was our main drive for the effort put into this project.
+When I heard about this project, I was so happy to have the opportunity to be part of it.
+As we learnt about climate change and coral bleaching throughout our years of education, we are finally able to help by planning and designing an artificial reef for broken and bleached corals.
+Our design included triangular structures, space for marine life, using prefabricated concrete blocks, aerodynamics and portability.
+And because of all these things, our design has been chosen to be built and placed below the sea surface at Rayong, by ATMEC, Thai Ocean Academy and STA’s Scuba Team.
+I also got to go witness with my own eyes the deployment trip and was so happy to see our design being placed.
+The ATMEC and Thai Ocean Academy team were spectacular and I feel so honoured to be able to work with such an amazing team.
 It was truly a special time, to be able to help the environment and to explore STEAM (Science, Technology, Engineering, Art and Maths), through DT and Science.
-Lastly, I will probably go back to see my design underwater next year!
+I will probably go back to see our design underwater next year!"

 — Minon, Year 9